akayatgit/fastapi-project/FRONTEND_INTEGRATION_QUICKSTART.md

 When ElevenLabs calls the FastAPI backend, the Next.js frontend has **no way to know what results were returned**.
 This creates a disconnect between the voice response and the visual display.

 **The Solution:**
 Use **Supabase Real-Time** as a messaging bus to push results from FastAPI to Next.js in real-time, synchronized with the voice response.
+We use **phone_number as the identifier** since we collect it anyway for WhatsApp sharing.

 **The Goal:**
+- ✅ Guest enters phone number once
 - ✅ Guest speaks: "I want comedy shows"
 - ✅ Guest hears: AI voice describing comedy events
 - ✅ Guest sees: Event cards appearing on screen simultaneously
 - ✅ Perfect synchronization between voice and visual

+---

+### **Why Phone Number Instead of Session ID?**

+**Advantages:**
+- ✅ Already collecting phone for WhatsApp feature
+- ✅ No need to pass session_id through ElevenLabs
+- ✅ Simpler ElevenLabs configuration
+- ✅ Guest can resume on another device with same phone
+- ✅ Can track user history across sessions
+- ✅ One identifier for everything

+**How Uniqueness is Ensured:**
+- Phone number + timestamp in milliseconds = unique identifier
+- Example: `+919876543210_1699478912345`
+- Multiple searches by same guest = different timestamps
+- No collision possible

 ---